jorgevilaca82/ex-data-mapper/README.md

 # Implement the protocol for your internal struct
-defimpl ExDataMapper2.DataMapProtocol, for: MyUser do defp upcase(value), do: String.upcase(value)
+defimpl ExDataMapper.DataMapProtocol, for: MyUser do defp upcase(value), do: String.upcase(value)

   def map_for(from, %ExternalUser{} = to) do